I haven't got time to spend forever comparing hosts, so i had a quick look around and saw good things said about imountain and medialayer.

 I've had a shared "Solarcluster 5 Lifetime" account with iMountain for a year, hosting low-traffic "community" sites, including shops, a blog, forums, CMSs, mailing lists and photo galleries.
 Here are my impressions so far.
 I've concentrated on things that are different from previous hosts I've used (mainly cheap cPanel shared hosting).

-and average uptime has been about 99.5%, which is about the same as my previous hosts.
+Reliability I've been monitoring one of my sites at 5 minute intervals for a year [url] and average uptime has been about 99.5%, which is about the same as my previous hosts.
 I'm a bit disappointed by this - I had hoped that by paying a bit more and moving to a more reputable host I would see some improvement in uptime.
 I'm still getting some website users urging me to move to a "more reliable" host.
+Reliability is supposed to be one of the advantages of clustered hosting, but the "clustered" hosting that iMountain offers only means that the web server is separate from the database server, mail server etc., not that there are redundant servers that can take over if one of the servers in a cluster fails.

 An alternative solution is to configure the entire site to "cgi mode", which can be done from the control panel.
 This solves all the file permission issues, but the big disadvantage for me is that it's no longer possible to override local PHP settings (even using a local php.ini or ini_set), which means register_globals is always ON and the timezone always PST, for example.